erezbosch/centipede/README.md

 # Centipede

 ### [Live](https://erezbosch.github.io/centipede)
 A browser version of the arcade game.
 Made with JavaScript and Canvas.

 ### Features
-* Arrow keys + spacebar to move & shoot.
+* Use arrow keys and spacebar to move and shoot.
+* Or use the mouse to move and shoot.
 * There's a centipede.
 * You can shoot at it.
 * There are mushrooms.
 You can shoot them too.